 A Legacy Written in Stone, Steel, and Spirit

-For more than two centuries, as America rose brick by brick, one Black family made sure we were never erased from the skyline.
+For more than two centuries, as America rose brick by brick, one Black family made sure we were never erased from the history.
 The story of McKissack & McKissack is not simply a business chronicle—it is a living testament to Black ingenuity, economic self-determination, and generational excellence passed hand to hand, mind to mind.

 This is not history frozen in time.